Derrick Barry

 Derrick Prentice Barry (born July 18, 1983) is an American drag performer, Britney Spears impersonator and reality television personality.
 He is best known for competing on the third season of America's Got Talent (2008), and later the eighth season of RuPaul's Drag Race (2016) and fifth season of RuPaul's Drag Race All Stars (2020).
+Outside of reality television, Derrick Barry has toured internationally, released several musical singles, and has numerous film and television credits.

 Early life

-Barry, born July 18, 1983 to Laura Lee Everitt and Scott Prentice Barry, was raised in Modesto, California.
+Barry, born July 18, 1983, was raised in Modesto, California.
 He first saw Britney Spears when he was 15 in her "...Baby One More Time" music video on MTV, and first went to see her in concert in 2002.
 His first time in drag was when he dressed as Spears for Halloween in 2003.
 His second time dressing as Spears was two weeks later on November 17, 2003, at the audience of The Tonight Show where Spears was a guest star.
-Derrick was the 2010 representative for a National anti-bullying organization Don't H8 as Miss Don't H8 DIVA where she was also awarded Hall of Fame, LEGEND Award, Lifetime Achievement Award, and Presidential Hall of Champions.
+Derrick was the 2010 representative for a National anti-bullying organization Don't H8 as Miss Don't H8 DIVA where he was also awarded Hall of Fame, LEGEND Award, Lifetime Achievement Award, and Presidential Hall of Champions.

 Career

 Barry first gained attention when he competed on the third season of America's Got Talent in 2008, with his talent being a Britney impersonator.
 He made it past the auditions, but was eliminated in the quarterfinals.
 After the show, he appeared in the music videos for Eminem's "We Made You" and Katy Perry's "Waking Up in Vegas" in 2009.
 He was brought on stage by Madonna during one of her performances on her Rebel Heart Tour in 2015.

 It was announced that Barry would be competing with 11 other drag queens for the eighth season of RuPaul's Drag Race on February 1, 2016.
 He was the one-hundredth queen to be seen competing on the show in the first episode.
 He was eliminated in the eighth episode after losing a lip sync to Bob the Drag Queen, and placing fifth.

 In acting, he first appeared as the character Julie in an episode of Dig in 2015.
 He appeared in Sharknado: The 4th Awakens in 2016.
 He played the character Kimberly in War on Everyone in 2016.

-She appeared as a guest for the first challenge in the premiere of season eleven of Drag Race.
-She appeared with Vanessa Vanjie Mateo and Silky Nutmeg Ganache for an episode of the fourteenth season of Germany's Next Topmodel in 2019.
+He appeared as a guest for the first challenge in the premiere of season eleven of Drag Race.
+He appeared with Vanessa Vanjie Mateo and Silky Nutmeg Ganache for an episode of the fourteenth season of Germany's Next Topmodel in 2019.